richajha012/mgmt-big-data-21223-streamlit/README.md

 ![Question Answering](./images/QA_Model.PNG)

-We added a file uploader where we upload a file and get answer based on question and context
+I added a file uploader where we upload a file and get answer based on question and context

 ![file_upload](./images/file_upload.png)